citizenlabsgr/community/governance/cl_bylaws.md

 ## ARTICLE II.
 Participation

-Citizen Labs participiation is open to all individuals, non-profit organizations, public agencies, and all other interested parties.
+Citizen Labs participation is open to all individuals, non-profit organizations, public agencies, and all other interested parties.

 ## ARTICLE III.
 BOARD OF DIRECTORS